sdsc-ordes/catplus-zarr-converters/README.md

 - Units Tests
 - Allow a Store with multigroup
+- Decide on how to process the 3D data from AGILENT
+- Create an extractor to separate data metadata from data (current status: only separate high level metadata from data (data metadata & data))
 - Adapt conversion to other file types : UV, IR (infrared), and NMR data

 ## Installation guidelines